 Student Theatre Series Matinee Dates: May 15 and 21, 2020 at 10:30 AM

-Manford Lum is a San Francisco teen basketball sensation who fast talks himself from the courts of Chinatown to post-Cultural Revolution China.
-While taking center stage in an international exhibition game between China and America, Manford finds himself at the intersection of personal, cultural, and international rivalries.
-Written by one of the most insightful and funniest writers of her generation, Lauren Yee’s The Great Leap will keep you enthralled until the final buzzer.
+Manford Lum is a San Francisco teen basketball sensation who fast-talks himself from the courts of Chinatown to post-Cultural Revolution China.
+While taking center stage in an international exhibition game between China and America, Manford finds himself at the intersection of personal, cultural and international rivalries.
+From one of the most insightful and funny writers of her generation, Lauren Yee’s The Great Leap will keep you enthralled until the final buzzer.

 Plays will be held in the Claire Tow Stage in the C. Newton Schenck III Theatre unless otherwise noted.